 The second preparation step: practicing your texturing technique.

 Practicing Your Texturing Technique

-Orange peel textures can usually be repaired simply by using an ordinary 3/8"-nap paint roller to slightly stipple a coating of wet wallboard compound after you apply it to the surface being repaired.
+Orange peel textures can usually be repaired simply by using an ordinary 3/8"-nap paint roller to slightly stipple a coating of wet wallboard compound spread across the surface.

-To practice your technique, all you'll really need are some pieces or ordinary cardboard, or scrap wallboard or plywood.
-Before attempting repairs on the actual wall, practice them on your scrap materials.
+To practice your technique, all you'll really need are some pieces or ordinary cardboard, or pieces of scrap wallboard or plywood.
+Before attempting repairs on the actual wall, practice on your scrap materials.